 In 2009, in a 7-game epic Stanley Cup Final, the Penguins would dethrone the Red Wings and earn the franchise's third Stanley Cup title.
 He would appear in all 24 playoff games for the Penguins, providing stability from the back end.

-After eleven seasons with the Pittsburgh Penguins, Orpik left as a free agent to sign a five year contract with the Washington Capitals.
+After eleven seasons with the Pittsburgh Penguins, Orpik left as a free agent on July 1, 2014, signing a five year contract with the Washington Capitals.
+In his first season with Washington, Orpik would appear in 78 games, recording 19 assists.